What is ASC 944? A Guide to Short-Term Contracts

 Having the right data at your fingertips is crucial for ASC 944 compliance.
 You can't analyze what you can't access.
 As Moody's points out, "developing a strategic approach to data management, modernizing infrastructure, and enhancing analytical capabilities can help the insurance industry create value for its customers and stakeholders."
 This means establishing a system that can accurately capture, store, and aggregate policy data, claims experience, and other relevant financial information.

-Establish Clear Internal Processes
+Create Clear Internal Processes

 Don't leave ASC 944 compliance to chance.
 Clearly documented procedures ensure everyone on your team understands their responsibilities.
 This includes outlining steps for data collection, revenue recognition, and disclosure preparation.
 As we highlighted in our article on Mastering Insurance Premium Revenue Recognition for ASC 944 Compliance, "understanding ASC 944 requirements, steps to ensure compliance, and common pitfalls to avoid are essential for maintaining financial accuracy and regulatory adherence."